jakerella/home/content/really-linkedin-really.md

 ## Really LinkedIn?
 REALLY?

 I receive a lot of job offers/interview requests on LinkedIn.
 My profile clearly indicates that I *do not* wish to receive these requests.
 And as much as you may hate Facebook, at least on here random people can't contact me if I don't want them to.
-On LinkedIn, pretty much anyone can contact me so long as they make the "category" somehting I want to hear about.
+On LinkedIn, pretty much anyone can contact me so long as they make the "category" somehthing I want to hear about.

 This came Friday, below that is my response.